estein1988/main_street_frontend/ReadMe.md

 * Rack-cors
 * HTML5, CSS3, JavaScript
 * Bootstrap 4
-* Google Charts API
+* Google Charts

 ### Setup

-To run Main Stree Valuations, install it locally by cloning this GitHub repository and run:
+To run Main Street Valuations, install it locally by cloning this GitHub repository and run:
 ```
 BE:
 bundle install